JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 JR:

 [image](https://gyazo.com/e054eb0c4817d6488e412e3865653f6a)

-NS: Ok  so go back to the node tree  ok that might  be  ok  Janet

-NS: try to  make a  unifor colour in grqay  all over the  image
+NS:  Ok  so go back to the node tree  ok that might  be  ok  Janet  try to  make a  unifor colour in grqay  all over the  image

 JR:

 [image](https://gyazo.com/1004573d08c659ad65c176c5177662dc)